Suncrest-Labs/flame-aztec-contracts/README.md

-## Flame Noir Contracts
+## Flame Aztec Contracts

-Flame Noir Contracts is a collection of smart contracts for Flame Project, a decentralized socialfi  platform.
+Flame Aztec Contracts is a collection of smart contracts for Flame Project, a decentralized socialfi  platform.

 ## Contributions